mbmccoy/smtp_to_tcp/README.md

 You've woken up and found yourself in the middle of a desert with only one tool: a satellite phone with access to a single email account.
-You really, really want to check (reddit)[http://www.reddit.com].
+You really, really want to check [reddit](http://www.reddit.com).
 It's time for `smtp_to_tcp`.

 # Set up

-**WARNING**
+**WARNING:** *If you give it the chance, this code will kill you and everyone you care about.*

-*Given the chance, this code will kill you and everyone you care about.* Make sure to thoroughly test all of these settings before you embark on a journey into the desert, and note that the code is not designed for high-reliability needs.
+Make sure to thoroughly test all of these settings before you embark on a journey into the desert, and note that the code is not designed for high-reliability needs.
 You've been warned.